henrynnovate/MachineLearning-NLP/README.md

 ## Usage
 1. Ensure the 'bbc_text_cls.csv' file is available with the required columns ('text' and 'labels').
 2. Run the script, and the results will be printed along with visualizations.

-Feel free to customize the code based on your dataset and requirements.